defunctzombie/node-book/README.md

 Note: Only when a string is encountered are all of the remaining arguments consumed.
 Until then, each argument is processed independently as if it appeared first.

+If you want your logs to go to a file, use the [book-file](https://github.com/shtylman/node-book-file) module.

 ## middleware

 The entire functionality of the default logger is built using middleware.
 These create pipeline of 'features' for the logger.
 You can customize loggers to include/exclude any features you want.
 Middleware can add fields to the logging output our it can act as a transport to send the log entry someplace else.